ContractLand/terra-bridge-btc/README.md

 The bridge contracts must be able to accepts and lock funds, verifies cryptographic signature of incoming cross-chain transfer transactions, and release token to user address on successful transfers.
 The relay of messages between the two bridges on different chains happen in a byzantine fault tolerant way by the bridge validators.

-Home -> Foreign Transfer Flow:
+Foreign -> Home Transfer Flow:
-1. User deposits BTC to the foreign-bridge.
+1. User deposits BTC into the foreign-bridge.
 The transaction contains metadata for validators to relay the transfer:
   - *T* - transfer amount
   - *R* - recipient address on home
 3. Validators (1 to N) queries and find new incoming transactions on foreign-bridge and send message to home-bridge to relay transfer with the following parameters:
   - *R* - recipient address on home.
   - *T* - transfer amount
   - *TX* - hash of transfer transaction on foreign
-  - *SIG* - validator signature of this message
+  - *SIG* - validator signature of the hash of this message
 4. The home bridge receives the incoming message, verifies validator signature and keeps track of the signatures collected from validators.
 When more than N/2 validator signatures are collected for a given *TX* then *T* amount BTCT (pegged version of BTC on Ethereum in the form of token) is transferred to recipient.

-Foreign -> Home Transfer Flow:
+Home -> Foreign Transfer Flow:
-1. User deposits BTCT to home-bridge.
+1. User deposits BTCT into home-bridge.
 The transaction contains metadata for validators to relay the transfer:
   - *T* - transfer amount
   - *R* - recipient address on foreign
 2. Validators (1 to N) listens for events and find new incoming transaction on home-bridge and send message to home-bridge to collect signatures approving the transfer with the following parameters:
   - *R* - recipient address on foreign.
   - *T* - transfer amount
-  - *TX* - hash of transfer transaction on foreign
+  - *TX* - hash of transfer transaction on home
   - *SIG* - validator signature of this message
-3. Once enough signatures are collected (N/2 + 1), home-bridge emits event to inform validators the transfer has been fully approved.
+3. Once enough signatures are collected (N/2 + 1) and verified, home-bridge emits event to inform validators the transfer has been fully approved.
 The last validator to submit the transfer transaction to foreign-bridge.
 4. The foreign bridge receives the incoming transfer request and *T* amount BTC is transferred to recipient.

 ### Number of Transactions for Transfer